nteract/scrapbook/README.md

 # scrapbook

-A library for recording a notebook's data values and reading these recorded data values at a later time.
+A library for recording a notebook’s data values (scraps) and generated content (highlights).
+These recorded scraps and snaps can be read at a future time.

+Two new names for information are introduced in scrapbook:

+- **scraps**: serializable data values such as strings, lists of objects, pandas dataframes, or data table references.
+- **highlights**: named displays of information such as a generated image, plot, or UI message which encapsulate information but do not store the underlying data.

+## Use Case

+Notebook users may wish to record data produced during a notebook execution.
+This recorded data can then be read to be used at a later time or be passed to another notebook as input.

 Namely scrapbook lets you:
-- **persist** data in a notebook
+- **persist** data (scraps) in a notebook
-- **highlight** named displays in notebooks
+- **highlight** named displays (highlights) in notebooks
 - **recall** any persisted scrap of data or highlight
 - **summarize collections** of notebooks

-## Use case

-Notebook users may wish to record data produced during a notebook execution.
-This recorded data can then be read to be used at a later time or be passed to another notebook as input.

 ## API Calls